Asimina triloba: Habitat restoration

+Pawpaw is sometimes included in ecological restoration plantings, as they have many characteristics that make them ideal for repair of riparian ecosystems.
+The tree's fondness of wet soil and tendency to multiply clonally to form dense and well-rooted thickets can protect against erosion and runoff.

+As a native species, pawpaw can be planted on river slopes for erosion control, as introduced species formerly used in the eastern United States for this purpose (such as non-native bamboo species and Amur honeysuckle) are now discouraged or prohibited because of their invasiveness.
+In the two photos at right, pawpaw was chosen for post-industrial forest restoration as the ideal native competitor against the now-dominant Amur honeysuckle and increasing numbers of non-native privet in southern Michigan.
+For 15 years a citizen group in Pittsburgh, Pennsylvania, has been planting pawpaw for river slope restoration of forests previously injured by industries.

+In the eastern United States, where large predators are almost entirely lacking, pawpaw is one of the few native subcanopy trees whose bark and leaves are too poisonous for deer to browse.
+It is therefore a viable species for forest understory restoration in areas where fragmented landscapes, dwellings, and parks status preclude hunting as a population control.
+The nonexistent commercial demand of pawpaw timber also protects trees used for ecological reasons from potential future harvest.

 Cultivation

 Cultivation is best in hardiness zones 5-9 and trees take 7–8 years from seedling to fruiting.
 Cross-pollination of at least two different genetic varieties of the plant is recommended.
-Scholarly research is insufficient for horticulturalists to adopt best methods for attracting insect pollinators, as effective pollinators have not yet been distinguished from casual insect visitors.
-Therefore, some growers resort to hand pollination or use pollinator attractants, such as spraying fish emulsion or hanging chicken necks or other meat near the open flowers to attract pollinators.
+Until recently, research was insufficient for horticulturalists to adopt best methods for attracting insect pollinators, as effective pollinators were not then distinguished from casual insect visitors.
+Therefore, some growers resort to hand pollination or use pollinator attractants, such as spraying fish emulsion or hanging chicken necks or other meat near the open flowers to attract carrion-feeding beetles.
+A citizen science project posted in 2021 concluded that tiny beetles were the effective pollinators.
+(For details, see the above Pollination section).

-While pawpaws are larval hosts for the zebra swallowtail butterfly, these caterpillars are usually present only at low density, and not detrimental to the foliage of the trees.

 Pawpaws have not been cultivated for their fruits on the scale of apples or peaches, primarily because pawpaw fruits ripen to the point of fermentation soon after they are picked, and only frozen fruit stores or ships well.
 Other methods of preservation include dehydration, production of jams or jellies, and pressure canning (using the numerical values for bananas).
 Methods of separating seeds from the pulp are still in the experimental phase.
 Mechanical methods are most efficient, but any splitting or injury of seeds can contaminate the remaining pulp with seed poisons.